 We are always looking for writers/reviewers who are themselves expats (with English as their mother tongue), and who are not necessarily experts but are definitely experienced in schooling matters (usually from dealing with them with their own children), as well as knowledgeable enough about the local area to advise new families moving there.

-Editors are trained by us (by email and phone) to know just what to look for and how to delve into school research and write-ups.
+Editors serve on a free-lance basis but are trained by us (by email and phone) to know just what to look for and how to delve into school research and write-ups.
 Editors in each country are responsible for

 - providing a list of the key international schools expats consider (even those they shouldn’t) and short non-committal paragraphs and contact details about each